 The boat chamber of Solleveld was probably covered with earth, creating a small burial mound.
 The skeleton was not preserved, only a silhouette in the soil remained.
 Some of the clothing attributes have been preserved.
 These are a bronze fibula, a bronze belt fitting, and five beads.
 The belt fitting is of the so-called Rheinland type, and can therefore be dated to the third quarter of the seventh century.
 Lastly, an awl and two little knives have been found in the boat grave too.

 Some more interesting facts.
-The fibula is of a similar type found in the grave field of the terp of Oosterbeintum, near the village Hogebeintum in the province of Friesland.
-In Oosterbeintum, these brooches were part of female graves, placed on the shoulder.
+The fibula is of a similar type found in the grave field of the terp of Oosterbeintum, near the village of Hogebeintum in the province of Friesland.
+The Oosterbeintum brooches were part of female graves, placed on the shoulder.
 Also, the beads found in the grave suggest we might be dealing with a woman (Van der Tuuk 2015).
 The fact that women were buried in boat graves is not uncommon.
 About thirty percent of ship burials in Scandinavia are of women (Williams 2008, Zoetbrood 2023).

-Besides the boat grave might have belonged to a woman, a targeted, secondary inhumation took place in the same grave.
-This reminds of the recent discovery in Vinjeøra in Norway in 2019.
+Besides the fact that the boat grave might have belonged to a woman, a targeted secondary inhumation took place at the same grave.
+This reminds us of the recent discovery at the village of Vinjeøra in Norway in 2019.
 Here, first, a man was buried in a boat as part of a burial mound in the eighth century.
-A hundred years later, the grave was opened and the body of woman, together with boat, was placed inside the boat of the man.
-In the case of Solleveld, we only know that some time later the boat grave was deliberately opened, and a second cadaver was interred next to the woman.
-Other scholars, however, think the grave was robbed (Van der Velde 2011).
+A hundred years later, the grave was opened, and the body of a woman, together with a boat, was placed inside the bigger boat of the man.
+In the case of Solleveld, we only know that sometime later the boat grave was deliberately opened, and a second cadaver was interred next to the woman.
+Other scholars, however, think the grave was simply robbed (Van der Velde 2011).

 In concluding, the researchers point out that the grave field of Solleveld was located on a somewhat elevated area.
 Furthermore, they have identified numerous traces of wooden poles which must have dotted the field.
 The researchers suggest these poles were part of the ritual landscape of this grave field, given the patrons they saw, but that more research has to be done.
 One of the patrons might indicate a death house or pyre.

-A final note is that besides Solleveld and Fallward, two more early-medieval, modest boat burials have been identified along the southern North Sea coast, namely at Dunum in region Ostfriesland, and at Hogebeintum in province Friesland (Knol 2021).
+A final note is that besides Solleveld and Fallward, two more early-medieval, modest boat burials have been identified along the southern North Sea coast, namely at the village of Dunum in the region of Ostfriesland, and at the village of Hogebeintum in the province of Friesland (Knol 2021).

 conclusion

 Indeed, Procopius could not have been more wrong.
-It were not men ferrying the dead to England.
-It were women.
+It was not men ferrying the dead to England; it was women who did it.

 A bit more serious and beyond the macho way of thinking of Procopius, the fact a boat grave has been found is interesting because it fits the existing views of a shared North Sea culture, of which Frisia was part during early-medieval times (IJssennagger 2017).
 Especially the southern Scandinavian influence during the mid-sixth century, was significant (Nicolay 2005).
 Boat burials might have been part of that, although with less grandeur and frequency of their Scandinavian and Anglo-Saxon neighbours (see map further below).